ariel-logos/ElfyLab/_posts/2023-12-11-save-your-ui.md

 }
 ```
 Quite easy.
-Now the real troubles begin when the UI elements you need to mask are not permament and therefore leaving the mask effect applied after they disappear.
+Now the real troubles begin when the UI elements you need to mask are not permanent and therefore leaving the mask effect applied after they disappear.

 <div class="custom-image-container-centered">
   <img src="/ElfyLab/img/posts/ShapeMaskfadeOff.png" style="max-height: 500px" />